mirmousaviii/Lingomesh/src/README.md

-# Project Structure
+# LingoMesh Project Structure

-This document describes the improved project structure and organization of the LingoMesh application.
+This document describes the improved project structure and organization of the **LingoMesh** application - a comprehensive German language learning platform available at [lingomesh.com](https://lingomesh.com).

+## Overview

+LingoMesh is designed to provide an interactive and comprehensive German language learning experience with:

+- Multi-language support (German, English, Spanish, Russian)
+- Interactive learning tools and exercises
+- Comprehensive grammar and vocabulary content
+- SEO-optimized with 172+ indexed pages
+- Mobile-responsive design

 ## Directory Structure